 As you should recall from the Pig Latin assignment, the rules of simple Pig Latin say that a word is translated into Pig Latin by taking everything up to (but not including) the first vowel and moving it to the end of word and then adding “ay” to the end.

-Write a function named simplePigLatin
+Write a function named simplePigLatin that takes

 two arguments, a string containing a single word and a number